Leave this site

 3.6 Stage two - Formal Regulation 13 hearing

-3.6.1 Once a Probationary Constable has been recommended for discharge under Regulation 13, the following process will apply:
+3.6.1 Once a probationary constable has been recommended for discharge under Regulation 13, the following process will apply:

 3.6.2 The Regulation 13 Hearing procedure will be as follows: